bachir8k/moodle4.5-dev/documentation/operations.md

 The database contains all course structure, settings, user information, grades, and forum posts.

 1.  **Export Local Database:** Create a compressed SQL dump of your local PostgreSQL database.
-You can do this by executing the following command against your local `moodle-db` container:
+You can do this by executing the following command against your local `moodle-db` container (run this from the `moodle4.5` directory):
     ```bash
     docker-compose exec -T moodle-db pg_dump -U moodle -d moodle | gzip > moodle-database.sql.gz
     ```